 Credit Score Needed

-This is one of the best balance transfer credit cards.
-Although, you will need a personal credit score of at least 700 to have the best approval odds.
+You will need to have an excellent credit score for the Citi Double Cash.
 If your credit score is above 700 and you currently carry a balance, this card can be a valuable tool for improving your credit.

 No Signup Bonus